Skip to content

 Arriving at Jagalchi Market Too Late

-The magic of Jagalchi is in the morning when haenyeo are unloading fresh catches and the outdoor market is in full swing.
-Arrive after 10am and you'll find a largely tourist-oriented experience.
-Get there by 8am for the real thing.
+The magic of Jagalchi is in the morning when haenyeo are unloading fresh catches and the outdoor market is fully active.
+Arrive after 10am and you get a largely tourist-oriented experience with less variety and higher prices.
+Get there by 8am for the real thing — watch the catch being sorted, tanks being stocked, and the first restaurant customers negotiating over live sea creatures.

 🗓️